Smiling first class cabin crew

 Most of the time, you’ll be bidding cold hard cash for your upgrade, although a few carriers such as Qantas and Singapore Airlines let you bid with miles as well.

-There’s no magic formula for figuring out how to get cheap Business Class tickets, but KAYAK has tools to make your search easier.
 If you don’t feel like spending your spare time scouring airlines for Business Class deals (and who does?), select Business Class under the Cabin filter and set a Price Alert.
-KAYAK will do the rest for you.
+This way you can catch price changes fast.

 Just set your departure and arrival points, choose fixed dates, or use the Flexible Dates tool and make sure to change the dropdown section to ‘Business’ to scope out the best prices for these fares.
-You’ll get email alerts when the price drops, as well as access to our forecasting tool to see if we think the price is going to get cheaper or more expensive over the next 30 days.
+You’ll get email alerts when the price drops.

 4. Mix cabin classes for longer-haul flights